jembi/who-covid19-surveillance-package/README.md

 The OpenHIM channel is accessible on the endpoint <http://localhost:5001/covid19-surveillance>.
 Any client with the role **instant** can access the channel using basic authentication (`username and password`) or custom token authentication (`Authorization : Custom <Token>`)

+> The messages are expected in JSON format.
+The Content-Type header `application/fhir+json` is not permitted.

 This flow makes some assumptions about the existing HAPI FHIR instance:

 - A Practitioner resource exists with FHIR ID `1844391y`